Know it all

-What strategic actions would tip the odds for success in your favor?
+1. What strategic actions would tip the odds of having your dream accounting firm in your favor?

 Challenge yourself to approach things differently than you originally thought possible.
 Remember, teachers appear in many forms.
-The unexpected ones can give you insights that you couldn’t possibly anticipate.
+The unexpected ones give you insights which you couldn’t possibly anticipate.

 The unknown factors